The whole point to putting your home on the market is to sell it!

-Your Mindset to Assess and Negotiate an Offer
+Your Mindset When Assessing and Negotiate an Offer

 Let’s talk about your mindset when it comes time to assess and negotiate an offer.